-If you build Tor from source, you can find Tor 0.3.1.4-alpha at the usual place (at the Download page on our website).
+If you build Tor from source, you can find Tor 0.3.1.5-alpha at the usual place (at the Download page on our website).
 Otherwise, you'll probably want to wait until packages are available.
 There should be a new Tor Browser release early next week.

-Changes in version 0.3.1.4-alpha - 2017-06-29
+Changes in version 0.3.1.5-alpha - 2017-08-01

-- Major bugfixes (path selection, security):
+- Major bugfixes (openbsd, denial-of-service):